Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Xavier Performance Insights

-- The Musketeers have a +55 scoring differential, topping opponents by 4.6 points per game.
-They're putting up 75.4 points per game to rank 174th in college basketball and are giving up 70.8 per outing to rank 179th in college basketball.
+- The Musketeers' +55 scoring differential (outscoring opponents by 4.6 points per game) is a result of scoring 75.4 points per game (174th in college basketball) while allowing 70.8 per outing (179th in college basketball).

-- Xavier averages 39.9 rebounds per game (57th in college basketball) while allowing 36.8 per outing to its opponents.
-It outrebounds opponents by 3.1 boards per game.
+- The 39.9 rebounds per game Xavier averages rank 57th in the nation, and are 3.1 more than the 36.8 its opponents grab per contest.

-- Xavier connects on 6.3 three-pointers per game (286th in college basketball), while its opponents have made 6.3 on average.
+- Xavier knocks down 6.3 three-pointers per game (286th in college basketball), while its opponents have made 6.3 on average.

 Seton Hall Performance Insights